Things To Do in Ruidoso

 45 min drive

 The entire town of Lincoln is a living museum.
-Walk where Billy the Kid escaped from the courthouse. $7 entry.
-About 45 minutes from Ruidoso.
+Walk where Billy the Kid escaped from the courthouse. $7 for adults, free for kids 16 and under.
+Open Thursday through Monday, closed Tuesday and Wednesday.

 Family Fun